123inkt/symfony-trace-bundle/README.md

     // Whether to add the request id to console commands, defaults to true
     $config->enableConsole(true);

-    // Whether to add the request id to message bus events, defaults to true
+    // Whether to add the request id to message bus events, defaults to false
-    $config->enableMessenger(true);
+    $config->enableMessenger(false);

     // Whether to add the twig extension, defaults to true
     $config->enableTwig(true);